PAK [5th + 6th]

 High-energy game time, music, incentives, and Bible learning.
 Wednesday 6:45-8pm (Sep-Apr)

 No, you don’t have to have any skills or even think you like drama.
 We all have a blast while we teach you the skills.
-Drama practice is on Sunday mornings, from 11am-noon, in the fall.
-We also meet on Wednesday nights (before Awana).
+Drama practice is on Sunday mornings, from 11am-noon, starting Sep 24.
+We also meet on Wednesday nights from 5-6:45pm starting Oct 4.
 Drama, dinner, practice and homework.
 This is a great place to deepen lasting friendships.
 At 6:45pm, we hope you will also attend Awana Club.